dataeducator/dataeducator/README.md

 🔭 I’m currently working on [A Sales and Product Management Project](https://github.com/dataeducator/sales_dashboard)

-👨‍💻 All of my projects are available at [https://github.com/dataeducator/](https://github.com/dataeducator/)
+👨‍💻 All of my projects are available on [Github](https://github.com/dataeducator/)

 📝 I regularly write articles on [Medium](https://medium.com/@tenicka.norwood)